 - Meanwhile, combine yolks, brown sugar and syrups, whisk until combined.

-- Add the melted (but not too hot) butter and cream, whisk until combined.
+- Add the melted (but not too hot) butter and the cream, whisk until combined.

 - Add the roasted pecans, stir and pour it all into the tart shell.